How to Feed Your Sourdough Starter (wheat-based)

 What type of water should I use to make sourdough?

-Filtered water.
-Straight tap water is not recommended for your starter, as tap water has a higher concentration of chlorine which can slow or kill your sourdough starter.
+Filtered water or drinkable tap water.
+Avoid water that may contain higher concentration of chlorine which can slow or kill your sourdough starter.

-A typical sourdough starter feed is a 1:1:1 starter:flour:water ratio (i.e. 30g of starter, 30g of flour & 30g of filtered water) every 12 hours at room temperature.
+Once your starter is active, a typical starter feed ratio of (1:1:1) equal parts starter/flour/water (i.e. 30g of starter, 30g of flour & 30g water) every 12 hours at room temperature will keep it healthy.

 What is a starter build & how do I do one?